-The US alternative legal service providers market will grow at a staggering CAGR during the forecast period due to the intense business and regulatory changes driving the need for sweeping, company-wide transformations, and creating expansive hurdles for compliance and legal functions.
-While alternative legal services are currently in the nascent stage, they are driving a future focus that is centered on the growth and advancement of end-to-end solutions.
+The U.S. alternative legal service providers market size to reach USD 18.83 billion by 2025, growing at a CAGR of over 23% during the forecast period.
+The ALSP industry will grow at a staggering CAGR during the forecast period.
+The revenues for alternative legal services providers market in US is expected to cross revenues of over $18 billion by 2025.
+This represents a compound annual growth rate of over 23% during the forecast period.
+The impact is due to the intense business and regulatory changes driving the need for sweeping, company transformations, and creating expansive hurdles for compliance and legal functions.
+While the market for legal services is currently in the nascent stage, they are driving a future focus that is centered on the growth and advancement of end-to-end solutions.

-- Intense changes in the business and regulatory landscape are driving the need for sweeping, company-wide transformations, thereby creating expansive hurdles for compliance and legal functions.
+- Intense changes in the business and regulatory landscape are driving the need for sweeping, company transformations, thereby creating expansive hurdles for compliance and legal functions.

 - As the distinction between traditional and alternative services is blurring, investing resources in brand definition and legal market positioning is more crucial than to facilitate awareness and understanding.

-- The US alternative legal service providers market by eDiscovery is expected to grow at a CAGR of over 24% during the forecast period.
+- The US ALSP market by eDiscovery is expected to grow at a compounded annual growth rate of over 24% during the forecast period.

 - The new law companies segment is expected to reach over $1.4 billion by 2025.

-The proliferation of the internet and smart device, which have resulted in a data explosion, including social media, e-mails, instant messages, audio clips, voice notes, images.
-They have all made the collection and review extremely challenging and expensive when performed in-house, thereby driving the demand for tools and professionals outside of the traditional model toward specialty firms and technology companies.
-Further, security and data privacy regulations are having their effect on the market.
-As the US is continually refining eDiscovery laws via case rulings and the global privacy trend is having its bearing on American litigators, law teams are under more pressure to keep atop protection or privacy obligations.
+The proliferation of the internet and smart device, along with the security and data privacy regulations are having their effect on the market.
+As the US is constantly refining eDiscovery laws via case rulings and the global privacy trend is having its bearing on American litigators, law teams are under more pressure to keep atop protection or privacy obligations.
 Hence, the US alternative legal service providers market is evolving at a rapid rate and faces possibilities of AI disruption.
-In order to survive, vendors need to keep a tab on developments and refine services accordingly.
-The wave of consolidation that is a result of the presence of a large number of firms is expected to continue during the forecast period.

 As several organizations predict an uptick in litigations, the market for litigation and investigation support is expected to grow.
+Thomson Reuters accounts for a significant share of the market.
+They are constantly innovating their products to the changing realities of regulations and compliance demands.
 Businesses that venture in international trades are being threatened by trade wars, as a result, the environment is likely to be increasingly litigious.
-Effective preventative and support measures are being put in place progressively more, such as early case evaluation/ resolution and expectations to increase in-house team sizes.

 Alternative legal service providers have essentially entered the landscape around 2000, evolving with spurts across two time periods: from 1999-2007 wherein outsourcers such as Axiom, Integreon, and Exigent made their way into the market.
 The market is witnessing a growing number of global law firms, which are imparting credibility to the concept of legal service delivery.
 With clients increasingly moving further afield in the Rogers Diffusion Curve, lawyers and law firms will account for a less dominant share.

-There is however a common, yet largely untrue narrative floating around: that alternative legal service providers are competing with traditional law firms for their spot in the industry, winning some accounts and losing others to each other.
-Although that is not entirely the case.
-The competition between the two is more layered.
-Hybrids of law firms and legal service entities and alternative staffing companies are expected to become a norm, complementing law firms.
+Hybrids of law firms and legal industry and alternative staffing companies are expected to become a norm, complementing law firms.
 The contrast is likely to be in terms of AI or technologies which is expected to contribute to the differentiation of new law companies.